pgpartman/pg_partman/doc/pg_partman.md

 One of the big advantages of partitioning is a feature called **constraint exclusion** (see docs for explanation of functionality and examples http://www.postgresql.org/docs/current/static/ddl-partitioning.html#DDL-PARTITIONING-CONSTRAINT-EXCLUSION).
 The problem with most partitioning setups however, is that this will only be used on the partitioning control column.
 If you use a WHERE condition on any other column in the partition set, a scan across all child tables will occur unless there are also constraints on those columns.
 And predicting what a column's values will be to pre-create constraints can be very hard or impossible. `pg_partman` has a feature to apply constraints on older tables in a partition set that no longer have any edits done to them ("old" being defined as older than the `optimize_constraint` config value).
 It checks the current min/max values in the given columns and then applies a constraint to that child table.
 This can allow the constraint exclusion feature to potentially eliminate scanning older child tables when other columns are used in WHERE conditions.
 Be aware that this limits being able to edit those columns, but for the situations where it is applicable it can have a tremendous affect on query performance for very large partition sets.
 So if you are only inserting new data this can be very useful, but if data is regularly being inserted/updated throughout the entire partition set, this is of limited use.
 Functions for easily recreating constraints are also available if data does end up having to be edited in those older partitions.
 Note that constraints managed by PG Partman SHOULD NOT be renamed in order to allow the extension to manage them properly for you.
 For a better example of how this works, please see this blog post: http://www.keithf4.com/managing-constraint-exclusion-in-table-partitioning

 Adding these constraints could potentially cause contention with the data contained in those tables and also make pg_partman maintenance take a long time to run.
-As of version 4.2+ of pg_partman, there is now a "constraint_valid" column in the part_config(_sub) table to set whether these constraints should be set NOT VALID on creation.
+There is a "constraint_valid" column in the part_config(_sub) table to set whether these constraints should be set NOT VALID on creation.
 While this can make the creation of the constraint(s) nearly instantaneous, constraint exclusion cannot be used until it is validated.
 This is why constraints are added as valid by default.

 NOTE: This may not work with sub-partitioning.
 It will work on the first level of partitioning, but is not guaranteed to work properly on further sub-partition sets depending on the interval combinations and the optimize_constraint value.
 Ex: Weekly -> Daily with a daily optimize_constraint of 7 won't work as expected.
 Weekly constraints will get created but daily sub-partition ones likely will not.